 Another advantage of LED lighting at Colston Hall is the lower heat output of the lamps, as internal heat gains from the lighting had been a problem in the past.
 Not only does new LED lighting reduce the cooling loads for the air circulation system, it will also extend the life of the wiring in the building.

-“These two venues had very similar challenges, insofar as they wanted to reduce energy consumption but, because of the need for smooth dimming in the auditoria, had been forced to use inefficient halogen lighting,” Tony Ludlow – Lighting Services.
+“These two venues had very similar challenges, insofar as they wanted to reduce energy consumption but, because of the need for smooth dimming in the auditoria, had been forced to use inefficient halogen lighting,” Tony Ludlow – Connected Light.

 Strode Theatre is part of Strode College campus and runs events on around 240 evenings a year, with an equal mix of films and live shows.
 When local authority funding for the theatre was removed in April 2011 there was an urgent need to reduce overheads and the lighting represented a significant cost.